Statement of compliance with the QCA Corporate Governance code

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-The Directors have carried out an internal evaluation of the performance of the Board and its Committees for the last financial year.
+The Directors have carried out an internal evaluation of the performance of the Board and its Committees for the last financial year ending 31 March 2022.

 This involved each Director completing an evaluation questionnaire which covered effectiveness from multiple angles including: Board structure and committees; Board arrangements, frequency and time; content of Board meetings; Board culture; Board evaluation and succession; and individual contributions.
 The completed questionnaires were collated into an anonymous summary of results by the Group Secretary.
 All comments and any areas of concern were highlighted, and the Chairman led an open discussion of these with the Board.

-The Board considered that it had been effective during a very difficult period for Stanley Gibbons in refinancing the Group and securing its immediate future.
-The next stage in the Group’s development is to steer the business to sustainable long term profitability.
+The Board considers that it has been effective during the current stage of the Group’s development which is to steer the business through the rebuilding phase to sustainable long term profitability.

 It is the Board’s intention to continue to review annually its performance and that of its Committees.